joshwadd/End2end_Driving_Keras/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
-This project aims to build a simple PID controller and tune the associated hyper-parameters to control the steering input for a self driving vehicle within the Udacity simulation environment.
+This project aims to build a C++ implementation of a Model Predictive  controller to control the steering and throttle accuations for a vechcile

 ---

 ## Rubric points

-###
+### The model :

+The Mo

 ## Dependencies